 When the Title IX Coordinator is made aware of sexual harassment or allegations of sexual harassment, the Title IX Coordinator or designee will discuss supportive measures with the Complainant.
-An individual need not have filed a formal complaint to receive supportive measures, and supportive measures are available regardless of whether the alleged sexual harassment occurred on or off campus, or within a University program or activity.
+An individual need not have filed a formal complaint to receive supportive measures.

 To the extent the Respondent is known, and a formal complaint is filed, the Title IX Coordinator may provide the Respondent with supportive measures.
-These measures are short-term, non-disciplinary, non-punitive individualized services offered as appropriate and reasonably available, and without fee or charge to the Complainant or the Respondent.
+These measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent.

-Supportive measures are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening another party, including measures designed to protect the safety of all parties or the University's educational environment, or deter sexual harassment.
+Supportive measures shall be designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter sexual harassment.
 Supportive measures may include, but are not limited to:

 - Counseling

 - Course-related adjustments, including extensions of deadlines or section transfers

 - Modifications of work or class schedules

 - Mutual restrictions on contact between the parties

 - Changes in work or housing locations

-- Changes in transportation arrangements

 - Leaves of absences

-- Assistance notifying law enforcement of alleged sexual harassment

-- Assistance in seeking a court-issued protective order

 In addition to providing supportive measures, the Title IX Coordinator or designee will discuss the University's Title IX Grievance Procedure with the parties as appropriate.
-To the extent there is a continuing need for supportive measures after the conclusion of the Grievance Process, the Title IX Coordinator will work with appropriate University resources to provide continued assistance to the parties.
-Supportive measures may be re-evaluated on a periodic basis.